Politics of the United Arab Emirates

-Executive branch
+Overview

 Administratively, the UAE is a federation of seven emirates, each with its own ruler.
 The pace of local government reform in each emirate is set primarily by the ruler.
 Under the provisional constitution of 1971, each emirate reserves considerable powers, including control over mineral rights (notably oil) and revenues.
 In this milieu, federal powers have developed slowly as each Emirate already had its own existing institutions of government prior to the country's official foundation.
 The Constitution of the United Arab Emirates separates powers into executive, legislative, and judicial branches.
 Additionally, legislative and executive powers are divided into federal and emirate jurisdictions.

-The constitution of the United Arab Emirates established the positions of president (chief of state) and vice president elected by the rulers of each of the emirates from within (the seven rulers comprise the Federal Supreme Council, which also has an elected chairman and a vice chairman each serving five-year terms); a Council of Ministers (cabinet), led by a prime minister (head of government); a supreme council of rulers; and a 40-member National Assembly (known as the Federal National Council), a consultative body whose members are partially appointed by the emirate rulers and partially elected; and an independent judiciary which includes the Federal Supreme Court.
+The constitution of the United Arab Emirates established the Federal Supreme Council, a body that includes the seven rulers and also has an elected chairman and vice chairman each serving five-year terms; the positions of president (chief of state) and vice president, elected by the Federal Supreme Council from within; a Council of Ministers (cabinet), led by a prime minister (head of government); a 40-member National Assembly (known as the Federal National Council), a consultative body whose members are partially appointed by the emirate rulers and partially elected; and an independent judiciary, which includes the Federal Supreme Court.
 Zayed bin Sultan Al Nahyan was president of the UAE from its foundation until his death on November 2, 2004.
 His oldest son, Khalifa bin Zayed Al Nahyan, was president until his death May 13, 2022.
 On 14 May 2022, Sheikh Mohamed bin Zayed Al Nahyan was elected as the UAE's new president after the death of Sheikh Khalifa bin Zayed Al Nahyan.

 Under federal authority, responsibilities include foreign affairs, security and defense, nationality and immigration issues, education, public health, currency, postal, telephone and other communications services, air traffic control, licensing of aircraft, labour relations, banking, delimitation of territorial waters and extradition of criminals.
 Issues excluded from Articles 120 and 121 of the Constitution are to be under the jurisdiction of respective emirates and are reaffirmed by Article 116 which states that: ‘the emirates shall exercise all powers not assigned to the federation by this Constitution’.
 This is further reiterated by Article 122, which stated that ‘the emirates shall have jurisdiction in all matters not assigned to the exclusive jurisdiction of the federation, in accordance with the provision of the preceding two articles’.